Static impurity in a mesoscopic system of SU($N$) fermionic matter-waves

-For the present case of interacting SU($N$) fermions, only specific degeneracies in $E_{0}(\phi)$ are found to be split.
+For the present case of interacting SU($N$) fermions with an impurity, only specific degeneracies in $E_{0}(\phi)$ are found to split.
 The mechanism behind these selective gap openings lies in the internal degrees of freedom~\footnote{On account of this, such behaviour is different than that of bosons, even the ones with attractive interactions where fractionalization is present.}.
-Indeed, as the barrier in Eq.~\eqref{eq:Ham} commutes with the quadratic SU($N$) Casimir operators with eigenvalue $s$, which characterizes each piece-wise parabola of the energy landscape (see App.~\ref{sec:gap};~\cite{osterloh2023exact,pecci2023persistent}), it is unable to couple states with different values of $s$\footnote{Note that the SU($N$) representation can be different, which would generally be indicated by a different $s$.
+Indeed, as the barrier in Eq.~\eqref{eq:Ham} commutes with the quadratic SU($N$) Casimir operators with eigenvalue $s$, which characterizes each piece-wise parabola of the energy landscape (see Supplemental material;~\cite{osterloh2023exact,pecci2023persistent}), it is unable to couple states with different values of $s$\footnote{Note that the SU($N$) representation can be different, which would generally be indicated by a different $s$.
 However, for some $N$ the different representations can share the same $s$.}.
 In turn, the Bloch bands and the corresponding persistent current landscape are found to display a non-trivial dependence on $s$.
-Specifically, depending on $N_{p}$ and $N$, the ground and excited states intersect each other as $U$ increases: $N_{p}$ dictates the amount of energy level crossings and as such the fractionalization; $N$ governs the quantity and $\phi$ dependence of the gaps through the SU($N$) Casimir.
-Such behaviour leads to a ground-state exhibiting a specific piece-wise dependence on $s$.
+Specifically, depending on $N_{p}$ and $N$, the ground and excited states intersect each other as $U$ increases: $N_{p}$ dictates the amount of energy level crossings; $N$ governs the quantity $\&$ $\phi$-dependence of the energy gaps through the SU($N$) Casimir.
+Such behavior reflects the dependence of the system’s ground-state on $s$.
 Consequently, only crossings characterized by the same Casimir value can be split by the barrier to generate a gap -- Fig.~\ref{fig:gap}.
-Note that breaking the SU($N$) symmetry explicitly by adopting anisotropic interactions as in Eq.~\eqref{eq:Ham} or through a species selective barrier generates more gaps at the degeneracy points of $E_{0}(\phi)$ (see App.~\ref{sec:gap}).